 Famous for high-end designer boutiques.

-In reality, Newbury Street and next-door Boylston Street offer an eclectic mix of top designers plus wonderful homegoods shops (where I could personally spend a small fortune), national brand stores such as Nike, Crate & Barrel, and Anthropologie, Boston's biggest H&M, and other discounters featuring trendier styles than you'll find in more suburban locations.
+In reality, Newbury Street and next-door Boylston Street offer an eclectic mix of top designers plus wonderful homegoods shops (where you might happily spend a small fortune), national brand stores such as Nike, Crate & Barrel, and Anthropologie, Boston's biggest H&M, and other discounters featuring trendier styles than you'll find in more suburban locations.

 More about Newbury Street Shopping

-This very small stretch of very high-end designer boutiques and galleries next to the Four Seasons is too good to miss if you're into top international fashion.
+This very small group of very high-end designer boutiques and galleries along Boylston Street next to the Four Seasons is too good to miss if you are into top international fashion.
 Walk over from Copley Plaza - it's a few blocks, but worth it!

-Best known for its high concentration of superb antique shops, this 6-8 (depending on how you count) stretch of mostly unique shops and boutiques also includes an eclectic collection of fashion, gifts, jewelry, and even high-end hardware.
+Best known for its high concentration of superb antique shops, Charles Street's 6-8 (depending on how you count) stretch of mostly unique shops and boutiques also include an eclectic collection of fashion, gifts, jewelry, and even high-end hardware.